STEM

 Career-Connected Learning Framework

 Afterschool and summer programs give youth the freedom to explore, experiment, and connect learning to real life.
 To help programs turn that spark of curiosity into career readiness, STEM Next created the Career-Connected Learning Framework.
-This new resource assists afterschool program providers in integrating career awareness, exploration, and preparation into hands-on, age-appropriate STEM activities grounded in real-world relevance.
-Explore the framework and access recordings that break down key strategies for implementing career-connected learning in your program: https://bit.ly/cclframework
+This resource assists afterschool program providers in integrating career awareness, exploration, and preparation into hands-on, age-appropriate STEM activities grounded in real-world relevance.
+Explore the framework and access recordings that break down key strategies for implementing career-connected learning program.
+Learn More

 Activities for Youth🚀